 If you install the same browser on your computer and smart phone or tablet, you can set them up so your history and bookmarks are immediately available, no matter which device you use.

-This sounds like a small thing, but if you switch between devices a lot then it can be very convenient.
+This sounds like a small thing, but if you switch between devices a lot then it can save you a lot of time.

 Does it matter which web browser I choose?